 χ2-crit = CHIINV(α, df) = CHIINV(.05,1) = 3.841 < 5.516 = χ2-obs

 As was mentioned in Goodness of Fit, the maximum likelihood test is a more precise version of the chi-square test employed thus far.
-The lower right-hand side of the table in Figure 2 shows how to calculate the maximum likelihood statistic (using Definition 1 of Goodness of Fit).
-The value of this statistic is 5.725, which is not much different from the test statistic we obtained using the Pearson’s test statistic.
+The lower right-hand side of the worksheet in Figure 2 shows how to calculate the maximum likelihood statistic (using Definition 1 of Goodness of Fit).
+The value of this statistic is 5.725, which is not much different from the test statistic we obtained using the Pearson’s test.
 Since this statistic is also approximately chi-square with one degree of freedom, the analysis is quite similar:

 p-value = CHIDIST(χ2, df) = CHIDIST(5.725,1) = .015 < .05 = α